openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCGiveDamage.md

 ---
 title: OnNPCGiveDamage
 sidebar_label: OnNPCGiveDamage
-description: This callback is called when a NPC gives damage to a player.
+description: This callback is called when an NPC gives damage to a player.
 tags: ["npc", "damage"]
 ---